IcoDeveloper/cordova-plugin-spen/README.md

 cordova plugin add https://github.com/jmcouillard/cordova-plugin-spen.git
 ```

-From the javascript, initialize the plugin using the following command L
+From the javascript, initialize the plugin using the following command :

 ```
 window.SpenPlugin.addEvents(successCallback, failCallback);